-The Mercedes Florez Memorial Research Fund provides funding to post-doctoral fellows, research scientists, and faculty for research on Alzheimer’s Disease and Related Dementias, with a specific focus on serving the Latinx community.
+The Mercedes Florez Memorial Research Fund provides funding to graduate students from the University of Michigan, Michigan State University, Wayne State University or Eastern Michigan University for research on Alzheimer’s Disease and Related Dementias, with a specific focus on serving the Latinx community.

 Maria Mercedes Florez was living in Cuba when her husband was killed in a car accident, leaving her behind with two young children.
 The country had just witnessed the end of the Cuban Revolution, which placed Fidel Castro at the helm, and Mercedes Florez knew she had to get out.
 With one small suitcase and $50, she embarked on a journey that, thanks to two generations of powerful women, will now be immortalized in the field of Alzheimer’s Disease research.